COVID-19 Policies & Procedures

 The Department of Health regulates what is to be done if we have a suspected or confirmed case of COVID-19 reported.
 Please be sure to call our Emergency COVID Line, available 24 hours/day, to notify us right away if your student or a parent/caregiver has a suspected or confirmed case of COVID-19 or has been in close contact to someone with a confirmed case of COVID-19.
-Emergency COVID Line: 206-799-5045
+Emergency COVID Line: 253-630-6072.

 If a student develops signs of COVID-19 while at preschool, such as a fever of 100.4 or higher, cough or shortness of breath, we will place that student in a room away from others, but supervised, until they can be picked up.
 Staff members that develop signs while at preschool will immediately go home.

-If a parent or caregiver tests positive for COVID-19, their student is immediately excluded from preschool for 14 days from last date of close contact with that person.
+If a parent or caregiver tests positive for COVID-19 their student is immediately excluded for 10 days from last day of contact with that person.
 Classmates will be notified and should be monitored for symptoms but may attend.
-No closure is required.

 Exemption: Anyone who has previously tested positive for COVID-19 does not need to quarantine or get tested again for up to three months, as long as they do not develop symptoms again.
 People who develop symptoms again within three months of their first bout of COVID19 may need to be tested again if there is no other cause identified for their symptoms.